Sri Lanka elects Ranil Wickremesinghe as the new president

 Thousands of demonstrators took to the streets earlier this month to vent their fury at soaring inflation, shortages of fuel and other vital goods, regular power blackouts and what they see as corruption among the ruling elite.

 While the focus of their ire was Mr Rajapaksa, a member of the country’s most powerful political dynasty before the crisis who fled the country for Singapore, they also demanded that Mr Wickremesinghe stand down - something he refused to do.
+He has been blamed by critics for stalling probes against the Rajapaksa family, including for accusations of human rights violations and corruption.
+Mr Wickremesinghe denies the allegations.

+His refusal to relinquish the leadership of his party had led to the formation of the Samagi Jana Balawegaya (SJB) outfit, whose leader Sajith Premadasa was slated to compete for the top post alongside him.

+But Mr Premadasa dropped out of the race on Tuesday as parliamentarians met to finalise nominees.
+He put his weight behind Mr Alahapperuma.
+It was however, not enough to sway the elected representatives against the caretaker president.

 Register for free to continue reading